gyj155/ADA-KungFuCooking/index.md

 From September to December 2019, mentions of the *Biden Family Scandal* surged in conspiracy content, driven by Trump’s focus on alleged Biden corruption amid the impeachment inquiry.
 Trump emphasized Hunter Biden’s Ukraine dealings to cast doubt on his political opponent and counter the impeachment narrative, fueling widespread conspiracy theories across media platforms.

-From September to December 2018, "Deep State" and "QAnon" mentions spiked as Trump frequently referenced these conspiracies during the midterm election campaign.
-By highlighting the "Deep State," he sought to energize his base and frame opposition as part of a hidden government conspiracy, driving public interest and a surge of related content online.
+From September to December 2018, *Deep State* and *QAnon* mentions spiked as Trump frequently referenced these conspiracies during the midterm election campaign.
+By highlighting the "Deep State", he sought to energize his base and frame opposition as part of a hidden government conspiracy, driving public interest and a surge of related content online.

 ### 4. Normalized Daily Conspiracy Video Counts
 {% include 3.4.1normalized_daily_conspiracy_video_counts_Sep_Dec_2018.html %}